velodrome-finance/contracts/contracts/v2/README.md

 Note that the user experience for splitting will be different to before:
 - Split will be called on the `Splitter` contract, which requires an approval to do so.
-- As the `Splitter` requires an approval, only the owner of a veNFT or an address that is approved for all can call `split` on `Splitter`.
+- As the `Splitter` requires an approval, only the owner of a veNFT or an address that is approved (or approved for all) can call `split` on `Splitter`.
 This deviates from the original `split` where a user that was either the owner, approved or approved for all could call `split`.